 - Carving

 - Surfing waves/swell

-- Air tricks (not using the power of the wing)
+- Air tricks

 26. WINGFOIL WAVE EQUIPMENT

 - 1. Only Hydrofoil boards are eligible for use in competition.
 There are not any restrictions on the size, length and width of the quiver. - 2.
 Foot-straps, pads and wax are allowed. - 3.
 The use of a safety wing leash and helmet is mandatory. - 4.
 The use of a board leash could be mandatory depending on conditions.
 It will be announced by the Race Director and posted in the Official Notice Board at least thirty (30) minutes before the start of the heat.